M4GNV5/DocGreenESA5000-Dashboard/docgreen-protocol.md

 - command `07`
     - `00 01 02 03 04 05 06 07 08 09` (index in decimal)
     - `08 25 07 BD 31 00 00 00 00 00`
-    - byte 4: ?
+    - byte 4: ? seems to count down and then wrap around
-    - TODO: is this sent by the motor controller? or the dashboard?
+    - this packet is sent by the motor controller, not the dashboard

 ## Address `27` input information 2
 - `00 01 02 03 04 05 06 07 08 09 10` (index in decimal)